Trump’s immigration rhetoric makes inroads with some Democrats. That could be a concern for Biden

 “They’re coming by the thousands,” Trump says in the video, posted on his social media site.
 “We will secure our borders.
 And we will restore sovereignty.”

-In his speeches and online posts, Trump has ramped up anti-immigrant rhetoric, casting migrants as dangerous criminals “poisoning the blood” of America.
-His messaging often relies on falsehoods about migration, but it has proved attractive to many core supporters going back a decade, to when “build the wall” rang out at his campaign rallies.
+In his speeches and online posts, Trump has ramped up anti-immigrant rhetoric as he seeks the White House a third time, casting migrants as dangerous criminals “poisoning the blood” of America.
+Hitting the nation’s deepest fault lines of race and national identity, his messaging often relies on falsehoods about migration.
+But it resonates with many of his core supporters going back a decade, to when “build the wall” chants began to ring out at his rallies.

-President Joe Biden and his allies portray the situation as a policy dispute that Congress can fix and hits Republicans in Washington for backing away from a border security deal after facing criticism from Trump.
+President Joe Biden and his allies discuss the border very differently.
+The Democrat portrays the situation as a policy dispute that Congress can fix and hits Republicans in Washington for backing away from a border security deal after facing criticism from Trump.

-But in a potentially worrying sign for the Democrat, Trump's message appears to be resonating with key elements of the coalition that Biden will need to win over in November.
+But in a potentially worrying sign for Biden, Trump's message appears to be resonating with key elements of the Democratic coalition that Biden will need to win over this November.

 Roughly two-thirds of Americans now disapprove of how Biden is handling border security, including about 4 in 10 Democrats, 55% of Black adults and 73% of Hispanic adults, according to an Associated Press-NORC Center for Public Affairs Research poll conducted in March.